checkmarx-ltd/cx-flow/README.md

   port: ${PORT:8080} #If WebHook Web Service is used, this will specify the port the Web Service listens on

 logging:
-  file: machina.log #specify log file location.
+  file: flow #specify log file location.
 Log file rotates daily

-machina:
+cx-flow:
   bug-tracker: JIRA #specify default bug tracker - GITHUB, GITHUB, JIRA
   filter-severity: #specify which issues are to be tracked with bug tracking based on severity from checkmarx (High, Medium, Low)
     - Critical